gemoc/MODELS2017Tutorial/README.md

 An additional annotation **@Main** must be used to annotate the entry point of the interpreter.
 Several methods can have the same annotation and will be proposed as possible entry points in the launch configuration at debug time.

-We left two methods unimplemented with "TODO".
-Try to implement these two methods.
+:warning: We left two methods unimplemented with "TODO".
+Try to implement these two methods to complete the behavior of the model to your taste.

 _SOLUTION WILL APPEAR HERE_